jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/Part 4/chapter-61.md

 ## Metadata
 - **Book:** The Way of Kings
-- **Part:** [Not specified]
+- **Part:** Part 4: Storm's Illumination
 - **POV Character(s):** Dalinar Kholin
-- **Location(s):** Kholin warcamp, Shattered Plains
+- **Location(s):** Dalinar's quarters on the Shattered Plains
-- **Time Context:** Some hours after Dalinar's last vision
+- **Time Context:** Some hours after his last vision
-- **Chapters Since Last Dalinar POV:** [Not specified]
+- **Chapters Since Last Dalinar POV:** Since Chapter 54: Gibletish

 ---

 ## Chapter Epigraph

-> [No epigraph provided in the chapter text]
+> "In the storm I awaken, falling, spinning, grieving."
+> — Unknown Source

 ---

 ## Quick Summary
-Dalinar Kholin, Navani Kholin, and Renarin Kholin discuss Dalinar's recent vision.
-Dalinar insists the man from his vision was Nohadon, though he lacks evidence.
-Navani shares her insights on the Desolations, acknowledging Jasnah as the expert historian.
-Dalinar grapples with the reality of his visions while Navani reveals her feelings for him, resulting in a passionate kiss.
-Navani also discloses troubling news about a Shin Shardbearer assassinating the King of Jah Keved.
+Dalinar Kholin meets with Navani and Renarin in his quarters to discuss the implications of his recent visions, specifically the identity of a figure he believes to be Nohadon.
+The conversation touches on historical knowledge and the Old Magic.
+After Renarin leaves, Navani and Dalinar share a personal moment, revealing Navani's deeper motivations for returning to the Shattered Plains and sharing her suspicions about troubling events on Roshar.

 ---

 ## Key Beats
-- Dalinar reflects on his vision and discusses it with Navani and Renarin.
+- Dalinar contemplates his recent vision, sitting with Navani and Renarin.
-- Dalinar expresses certainty that the man in his vision was Nohadon.
+- Navani questions Dalinar's belief that the man in his vision was Nohadon.
-- Navani shares her knowledge about the Desolations; Jasnah is noted as the historian.
+- The group discusses the Desolations, with Navani deferring to Jasnah's expertise.
-- The possibility of the Old Magic is considered and then discarded.
+- They dismiss the Old Magic as an explanation for the visions.
+- Dalinar, disturbed by the reality of the visions, asks to be alone.
-- Renarin leaves Dalinar alone, while Navani lingers to confess her feelings.
+- Renarin promptly leaves, while Navani stays behind.
+- Navani reveals her feelings of uselessness and her reasons for returning.
-- Navani and Dalinar share a passionate kiss.
+- Dalinar and Navani share a passionate kiss.
-- Navani warns Dalinar about a larger problem on Roshar, mentioning the assassination of the King of Jah Keved by a Shin Shardbearer.
+- Navani expresses concern about larger threats on Roshar, mentioning a Shin Shardbearer involved in a king's assassination.

 ---

 ## Characters in This Chapter

 ### POV Character(s)
-- **Dalinar Kholin** (POV) — Struggles with the reality of his visions and his feelings for Navani.
+- **Dalinar Kholin** (POV) — A highprince grappling with the implications of his prophetic visions and their impact on his leadership.

 ### Characters Who Appear
-- **Navani Kholin** — Engages in a deep conversation with Dalinar about the visions and reveals her affection for him.
+- **Navani Kholin** — Dalinar's sister-in-law, who provides insight into historical events and expresses personal feelings for Dalinar.
-- **Renarin Kholin** — Present during the discussion, leaves to give Dalinar space.
+- **Renarin Kholin** — Dalinar's son, present during the discussion about the visions but leaves to give Dalinar privacy.

 ### Characters Mentioned Only
-- **Nohadon** (mentioned) — Dalinar believes he was the man in his vision.
+- **Nohadon** (mentioned) — An ancient king whom Dalinar believes he saw in his vision.
-- **Adolin Kholin** (mentioned) — Out gathering a highstorm damage report, affected by the reality of the visions.
+- **Adolin Kholin** (mentioned) — Dalinar's son, off assessing storm damage, who is shocked by the reality of Dalinar's visions.
-- **Jasnah Kholin** (mentioned) — Acknowledged as the historian knowledgeable about the Desolations.
+- **Jasnah Kholin** (mentioned) — Navani's daughter, noted for her historical knowledge.
-- **The Nightwatcher** (mentioned) — Considered regarding the Old Magic and then dismissed.
+- **the Nightwatcher** (mentioned) — Referenced in the context of the Old Magic discussions.
-- **Parasaphi** (mentioned) — [Context not provided in the chapter text]
+- **Parasaphi** (mentioned) — A historical figure mentioned during discussions of ancient events.
-- **Nadris** (mentioned) — [Context not provided in the chapter text]
+- **Nadris** (mentioned) — Another historical figure referenced in the conversation.
-- **Gavilar Kholin** (mentioned) — [Context not provided in the chapter text]
+- **Gavilar Kholin** (mentioned) — Dalinar's deceased brother, implicitly part of Navani's motivations.
-- **Hanavanar** (mentioned) — [Context not provided in the chapter text]
+- **Hanavanar** (mentioned) — A historical reference in the context of Desolations.
-- **Szeth** (mentioned) — Described as the Shin Shardbearer involved in the assassination.
+- **Szeth** (mentioned) — The Shin Shardbearer involved in the assassination Navani describes.

 ---

 ## Factions / Groups
-- **Kholin Family** — Central to the political and familial dynamics discussed.
+- **Alethi Nobility** — Contextual backdrop for Dalinar's leadership and Navani's place within the court.

 ---

 ## Locations
-- **Kholin warcamp** — Site of discussion and reflection for Dalinar and Navani.
+- **Dalinar's Quarters** — The private setting for Dalinar's introspection and the discussions with Navani and Renarin.

 ---

 ## Spoiler Boundary
 - **Safe to discuss through:** Chapter 61
-- **Do NOT reveal:** Events or plot points from Chapter 62 onward.
+- **Do NOT reveal:** Future plot developments, outcomes of Dalinar's visions, or Navani's deeper involvement in future events.

 ---